 And, because you’ll deserve it after the hikes, head over to Eight Oaks Farm Distillery in New Tripoli for whiskeys and live music.

 Accessibility: Many portions of Hawk Mountain are wheelchair accessible, including a new trail from the parking area to the amphitheater, visitor center, native plant garden, and the silhouette trail to the South lookout.

 Parking: $10 admission gets you into the parking lots, which are located throughout the expanse, including at the visitor center and the amphitheater.

 A few years ago, I recommended Ricketts Glen State Park in Columbia, Luzerne, and Sullivan Counties as one of the best places to camp in the summer because it offered up a little bit of everything: swimming, fishing, ice cream, etc. One thing I failed to mention, is that for actually camping, the place you pitch your tent can be very close to someone else pitching a tent.
 Sorry!

 But that’s not why I go there.

 The Falls Trail there is a dream and though I’ve never been there in the fall, I imagine it would only be dreamier.
 It’s only a 3.3 mile loop, but for most of the time, you’re walking up narrow, rocky staircases that can be wet.
 Throw in dead leaves on the trail, and you definitely have to pay close attention.
 And if it’s late fall, you need to check the weather (it’s much colder there) because ice on the trails may close them.

-The trail has 21 waterfalls, an overload for your senses and, like I said back in May, an Instagrammer’s dream.
+The trail has 21 waterfalls, an overload for your senses and an Instagrammer’s dream.
 Just don’t fall off the trail taking a selfie.